 “Oh, you have great centers, but the point guards have taken over the game.”Wilt Chamberlain

-So when Bob Lanier and Wilt were asked about who they would start a franchise with, they both went with a point guard.
+When Bob Lanier and Wilt Chamberlain were asked about who they would start a franchise with, they both went with a point guard.
 Lanier picked Magic, not a difficult decision.
 The young point guard was the best guard and one of the two best players in the league.
 Wilt, on the other hand, surprised everyone with his pick.

 ”You won’t believe this, but I love Johnny Stockton.
 I think he’s the most complete person in his position.”Wilt Chamberlain

-Wouldn’t guess this in a million years.
-Stockton is one of those players that other players always rank higher than most fans.
+I wouldn’t guess this in a million years.
+Stockton is one of those players that other players consistently rank higher than most fans.
 Wilt was one of the best athletes ever to play, but he once again showed his basketball IQ with this pick.
 “Johnny” would end his career as one of the greatest never to win a title and the NBA’s all-time assist leader; it’s not even close.
 Stockton finished his career with 15,806 assists.
 Jason Kidd is second all-time with 12,091.